akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 Akka Persistence enables stateful actors to persist their state so that it can be recovered when an actor is either restarted, such as after a JVM crash, by a supervisor or a manual stop-start, or migrated within a cluster.
 The key concept behind Akka
-Persistence is that only the _events_ that are persisted by the actor are stored, not the actual state of the actor (though actor state snapshot support is also available).
+Persistence is that only the _events_ that are persisted by the actor are stored, not the actual state of the actor (although actor state snapshot support is available).
 The events are persisted by appending to storage (nothing is ever mutated) which allows for very high transaction rates and efficient replication.
 A stateful actor is recovered by replaying the stored events to the actor, allowing it to rebuild its state.
-This can be either the full history of changes or starting from a checkpoint in a snapshot which can dramatically reduce recovery times.
+This can be either the full history of changes or starting from a checkpoint in a snapshot, which can dramatically reduce recovery times.

+Akka Persistence also supports @ref:[Durable State Behaviors](persistence-durable-state.md), which is based on persistence of the latest state of the actor.
+In this implementation, the _latest_ state is persisted, instead of events.
+Hence this is more similar to CRUD based applications.

 The [Event Sourcing with Akka 2.6 video](https://akka.io/blog/news/2020/01/07/akka-event-sourcing-video) is a good starting point for learning Event Sourcing, together with the @extref[Microservices with Akka tutorial](platform-guide:microservices-tutorial/)